AnahitKaryan/warehouse-server/README.md

 ├── warehouse-server
 │   ├── controllers - Defines app routes logic.
 │   │   ├── currentUser.controllers.js - user checking function.
+│   │   ├── history.controllers.js - function for get,post,put and delete from of Histories.
 │   │   ├── product.controllers.js - function for get,post,put and delete from of Products.
 │   │   ├── sender.controllers.js - function for get,post,put and delete from of Senders.
 │   │   ├── shop.controllers.js - function for get,post,put and delete from of Shops.  |